Stanley Chang: Early life and education

-Early Career
+Early career

-Chang began his career as a Summer Associate at the New York based law firm Skadden, Arps, Slate, Meagher & Flom.
-He then worked as an Associate Attorney at the Honolulu based law firm Cades Schutte, specializing in real estate-related matters.
-During Chang’s time as an attorney, he volunteered on a variety of nonprofit and education-related boards including the Organization of Chinese Americans-Hawaii, the Kahala Community Association, the Chinatown Business and Community Association, the Harvard Club of Hawaiʻi, and Family Promise.
+Chang began his career as a Summer Associate at the New York-based law firm Skadden, Arps, Slate, Meagher & Flom.
+He then worked as an Associate Attorney at the Honolulu-based law firm Cades Schutte, specializing in real estate-related matters.
+During Chang's time as an attorney, he volunteered on a variety of nonprofit and education-related boards including the Organization of Chinese Americans-Hawaii, the Kahala Community Association, the Chinatown Business and Community Association, the Harvard Club of Hawaiʻi, and Family Promise.

-In April of 2010, Chang announced that he would be running for Honolulu City Council to represent District 4, East Honolulu, from Hawaiʻi Kai through Waikiki.
+In April 2010, Chang announced that he would be running for Honolulu City Council to represent District 4, East Honolulu, from Hawaiʻi Kai through Waikiki.
 Chang knocked on over 19,000 doors throughout District 4 during the election.
 Chang defeated challenger and fellow attorney Richard Turbin in November 2010.

-During Chang’s tenure on the Honolulu City Council, he served as the Chair of the Public Works and Sustainability Committee, overseeing the City’s basic infrastructure services, including roads, sewers, water, and waste disposal.
+During Chang's tenure on the Honolulu City Council, he served as the Chair of the Public Works and Sustainability Committee, overseeing the city's basic infrastructure services, including roads, sewers, water, and waste disposal.
 He additionally served as the Vice Chair of the Budget Committee, stewarding a $2 billion annual operating budget and numerous major capital improvement projects.
 Chang focused on making Honolulu a more environmentally sustainable city, advancing net-zero waste and clean energy initiatives.

-As a result of Chang’s advocacy, the City greatly expanded its road maintenance program.
+As a result of Chang's advocacy, the City greatly expanded its road maintenance program.
 Chang also advocated for increasing homelessness funding, banning smoking in beaches and parks, and prohibiting the use of Styrofoam food containers.

 Career

 Political campaigns

-Chang declared his candidacy for a US House seat representing the 1st Congressional District of Hawaii in April 2013 but was defeated by Mark Takai in August 2014.
+Chang declared his candidacy for a US House seat representing the 1st Congressional District of Hawaii in April 2013.
+He was defeated by Mark Takai in the August 2014 primary.

-In 2016, Senator Chang ran in the Hawaii State Senate District 9 Democratic primary, defeating Richard Kim and Michael Bennet.
-Chang defeated 20 year incumbent Samuel Slom in the general election of 2016.
+In 2016, Chang ran in the Hawaii State Senate District 9 Democratic primary, defeating Richard Kim and Michael Bennet.
+Chang defeated 20-year incumbent Samuel Slom in the general election of 2016.
 Chang ran for reelection in 2020 and defeated Samuel Slom in the general election again.
-He is running for reelection in 2022.
+He ran for reelection in 2022.